Dwood15/eagercache/README.md

     //do stuff with bar

-    //Before throwing the cache away, ALWAYS call Implode() or memory may not get released. bars.Implode()
+    //Before throwing the cache away, ALWAYS call Implode() or memory won't get released. bars.Implode()
 }
 ```

+## Feature Ideas
+- 'Go Generate' helper which allows registering the cache during a generate step to allow the compiler to optimize more easily.
+- Instead of using interface{} as the return value of the updater func, use unsafe.Pointer.

+## Known Limitation
+- Cache misses/key updates will block on unrelated keys.
+Mutexes for individual entries may help with this.